This article includes information about how CBD drug test works and what to watch out for.

 How do drug tests check for cannabis?

-Different types of cannabis drug tests will have different thresholds for the amount of THC that they can detect.
-You are most likely to receive a cannabis urine test, but you could also be tested for the presence of THC in your saliva, sweat, hair or blood.
+Different types of cannabis drug testing will have different thresholds for the amount of THC that they can detect.
+You are most likely to receive a cannabis test, but you could also be tested for the presence of THC in your saliva, sweat, hair or blood.

 Drugs are present in a urine test for up to 4 days following last usage for most narcotics.
 However, cannabis is metabolised relatively slowly, and the detection time is for up to two weeks with heavy use by users.
 As well as cannabis, most urine drug tests will also detect cocaine, amphetamines, opiates and benzodiazepines.